bryce080/WHSTechNotes/journal.md

 # September 10, 2024
 This is an example entry.
 # September 10, 2024
 I think you could've specified for us to make our journal public and emphasized that we only had to do one per week.
-I did not encounter any challenges while following intrucions.
+I did not encounter any challenges while following instructions.